lanl-aea/waves/docs/waves_quickstart.rst

 significant wall time, but are not part of the mesh convergence study, it might be desirable to parameterize within the ``SConscript`` file where the geometry and partition tasks could be excluded from the parameter study.

-|PROJECT| provides several solutions for paramterizing at the level of workflow files, task definitions, or in arbitrary
+|PROJECT| provides several solutions for parameterizing at the level of workflow files, task definitions, or in
-locations and methods, depending on the needs of the project.
+arbitrary locations and methods, depending on the needs of the project.

 * workflow files: :meth:`waves.scons_extensions.parameter_study_sconscript`
 * task definitions: :meth:`waves.scons_extensions.parameter_study_task`